deep-learning-security/deep-learning-security.github.io/forum.md

 To participate as a speaker, please submit a research short paper as per the submission guidelines below.
 Submissions can be authored by teams.
 The organizing committee will select a set of finalist teams, who will be invited to present their work in-person at the forum on Dec 14 and during the lightning talk and  poster session on Dec 15.
-Submissions will be divided into 3 tracks:
+Submissions and talks will be divided into 3 tracks:

 **Datasets**: Showcasing the creation of new datasets